Winter bicycle maintenance: Essential tips for every cyclist

 Choose a wet chain lube

 The three standard chain lubes are wet, all-weather, and dry.
-These apply to the conditions out on the trail but there’s a little more than meets the eye here.
+These apply to the conditions on the trail but there’s more than meets the eye here.

 A dry lube, as its name suggests, is a thinner solution that is excellent for dry weather because it’ll keep your chain running smoothly without attracting dirt and turning into an abrasive paste.
 This boosts the longevity of your bike’s chain.
-However, a dry lube can wash out very easily even after a stream crossing.
+However, a dry lube can wash out very easily during a ride.
 So where winter is consistently wet, it’s important to switch to a wet lubricant as it’ll stay in place after riding through puddles.

 The downside of a wet lube is that dirt sticks to it much easier, and that’ll turn into a black paste that’ll affect efficiency and reduce the lifespan of your drivetrain, which leads me perfectly to the next point.